Kristopher-Ray/polaris-us.org/content/updates/morgan-ortagus-announces-launch-of-the-morgan-ortagus-show-on-siriusxm.md

 featured: true
 title: Morgan Ortagus Announces Launch of "The Morgan Ortagus Show" on SiriusXM
 date: 2023-12-05T21:16:35.414Z
-summary: SiriusXM today announced that Morgan Ortagus, former State Department Spokeswoman under the Trump administration, will host a Sunday news and foreign policy program for SiriusXM Patriot channel 125.
+summary: SiriusXM announces that Morgan Ortagus, former State Department Spokeswoman under the Trump administration, will host a Sunday news and foreign policy program for SiriusXM Patriot channel 125.
 Premiering this Sunday, December 10, The Morgan Ortagus Show will air live from 11 am – 1 pm